cds-snc/gcds-docs/src/en/components/details/design.md

 ### Work to reduce cognitive load – not add to it

 - Avoid concealing information with a list of details titles.
 This interrupts the flow of reading or scrolling for those using assisted technology.
-- Consider making the first details components open by default, to help the reader understand how they work and choose what to conceal.
+- Consider making the first details components expanded by default, to help the reader understand how they work and choose what to conceal.

 ### Select the type of content to include in a details component